Research Discovery Network - FAQ

 General

-The advantage of the RDN is in its connecting power, breaking down traditional academic silos and allowing researchers from disparate disciplines to connect for impactful collaborations.
-The network will also be the go-to destination for external stakeholders looking for Queen's experts, with visitors from industry, the media, community groups, or prospective graduate/post-graduate students quickly and easily discovering you and your research!
+The vision is that the network becomes the go-to destination for external stakeholders looking for Queen's experts, with visitors from industry, the media, community groups, or prospective graduate/post-graduate students quickly and easily discovering you and your research.
+Searchability will be enhanced in the tool in the version release scheduled for Summer 2023.

 The implementation and ongoing oversight of the RDN service is guided by the following governance groups:

-After conducting an intensive market scan of available discovery network platforms, including interviews with client institutions across North America, the RDN governance group evaluated UNIWeb as the most suitable technology to meet Queen’s requirements, including:
+After conducting an intensive market scan of available discovery network platforms, including interviews with client institutions across North America, the product governance group evaluated UNIWeb as the most suitable technology to meet Queen’s requirements, including:

 • intelligent/active connections (i.e., system-generated connections, based on common interests)